dravinflores/smdt/README.md

 -------

 If you are having issues, please let us know.
-Talk to Paul or Dravin, or write an issue and put it in the issues section
+Talk to Paul or Dravin, or write an issue and put it in the issue tracker

 License
 -------